fistfulofyen/biometric_security_system/README.txt

 installing dlib in Window is tricky, we have to download the file from third part, following this video for help:https://www.youtube.com/watch?v=AUJKdehF2ZA&t=280s

 pip3 install face_recognition
-pip install opencv-python       #opeating the webcam pip install SpeechRecognition   #convert your talk to text pip install gtts                #convert text to mp3 audio file pip install playsound==1.2.2    #play out the mp3 from pc speaker pip install pyaudio
+pip3 install opencv-python       #opeating the webcam pip3 install SpeechRecognition   #convert your talk to text pip3 install gtts                #convert text to mp3 audio file pip3 install playsound==1.2.2    #play out the mp3 from pc speaker pip3 install pyaudio pip3 install cvzone pip3 install mediapipe

 ---how to use git for the project:
 -goes to the folder you store the code of this project